cameronyoung94/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+map returns an array of the same size and foreach does return anything it calls a function to every element in the array.

 2. Explain the difference between a callback and a higher order function.

+a callback function is a function that is passed to another function and a higher order function is a function that takes another function as an arguement.

 3. What is closure?

+it is when a function is created

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding - is "this" default will happen if u put it in the global scope

+  2. Implicit Binding - it refers to the object that a function calls

+  3. "New" Binding - builds new objects

+  4. Explicit Binding - Using Call and Apply makes an object get the properties of a parent

 5. Why do we need super() in an extended class?

+because it is used to call the constructor of the parent class and to access the parent's properties and methods.

 ### Task 1 - Project Set up